-Dutch art expert Gregor Weber identified the picture-within-a-pciture as A Wooded Landscape with a Gentleman and Dogs in the Foreground by by Pieter Jansz. van Asch.
-In Vermeer's version, Van Asch's painting has been cropped on the right and slightly on the top.
-The group of gentlemen and dogs is covered by the guitar player's head.
+The art historian Gregor Weber identified the picture-within-a-picture that hangs behind the guitarist's head as A Wooded Landscape with a Gentleman and Dogs in the Foreground by Pieter Jansz. van Asch.
+In Vermeer's version, Van Asch's composition has been cropped on the right and slightly on the top.
+The group of gentlemen and dogs is covered by the musician's head.

 Van Asch's landscape may have been a possession of Vermeer at the moment of his death.
-Like many other Dutch artists, Vermeer dealt in paintings of his colleagues to augment earnings since many painters were not able of support themselves by painting alone.
-In his late years Vermeer's trade went poorly.
-Catharina Bolnes, the artist's wife, stated in a petition to her creditors that her deceased husband "during the long and ruinous war with France not only had been unable to sell any of his art but also, to his great detriment, was left sitting with the paintings of other mers he was dealing in.
+Like many other Dutch artists, Vermeer dealt in paintings of his colleagues to augment earnings because most painters were not able to support themselves by painting alone.
+In his late years, Vermeer's trade went poorly.
+Catharina Bolnes, the artist's wife, stated in a petition to her creditors that her deceased husband "during the long and ruinous war with France not only had been unable to sell any of his art but also, to his great detriment, was left sitting with the paintings of others he was dealing in.
 As a result and owing to the very great burden of his children, having no means of his own, he lapsed into such decay and decadence, which he had so taken to heart, as if he had fallen into a frenzy, in a day or day and a half he had gone from being healthy to being dead."

 According to the scholar Elise Goodman, even though we know nothing of Vermeer's literary and musical predilections, the young girl that appears in the present painting is a member of the haute bourgeoisie who read, wrote, and spoke in several languages.
 She probably collected European poetry and had a taste for the lyrics of Dutch, French and even English songbooks which circulated in great numbers in 17th-century Netherlands.
 Her hairstyle, dress and guitar reflect the latest styles of the day.

 In the 17th century, pearls were an important status symbol.
 In 1660 English diarist Samuel Pepys paid 4 1/2 pounds for a pearl necklace, and in 1666 he paid 80 pounds for another, which at the time amounted to about 45 and 800 guilders respectively.
-At about the same time the traveling French art connoisseur Balthasar de Monconys had been shown a single-figured painting by Vermeer which had been paid 600 guilders and that he considered the price outrageous.
+At about the same time the traveling French art connoisseur Balthasar de Monconys had been shown a single-figure painting by Vermeer which had been paid 600 guilders, which he considered outrageous.

-Although the homogenous subject matter of Vermeer's art would lead some to believe the artist evolved little during his career, a closer look at his painting technique reveals that he ceaselessly experimented new ways to enhance light, textures and space.
+Although the relatively homogeneous subject matter of Vermeer's small oeuvre would suggest that the artist evolved little during his twenty-year career, a closer look reveals that he ceaselessly experimented with new ways to enhance light, textures and space.